-For 2018 we will be offering a trip to the Lofoten Islands, within the Arctic Circle of Norway.
+For 2019 we will be returning to the Lofoten Islands, within the Arctic Circle of Norway.
 This destination has been on our radar for some time now, and should be on any discerning skiers tick list.
 Northern Norway harbours two of the most famous ski destinations; the Lofoten Islands (or Magic Isles), and the Lyngen Peninsula.

 The Lofoten Islands

-The mountains here rise up to 1100m directly from the sea, with some of the most popular peaks being the likes of Higravstinden 1146m and Geitgaljern.
+The mountains here rise up to 1100m directly from the sea, with highest peak being Higravstinden 1146m.
 Although slightly lower than the mainland peaks, there is much to interest the skier with open slopes, broad couloirs, narrow chutes and open birch forest, all in some interesting rock architecture.
 The area is also a popular rock climbing area in the spring and early summer, where many of the jagged peaks can be reached by rock climbing.

 Here in the Arctic Circle the snow conditions are reliable, allowing you to ski from the summit to the sea in many cases.
 The weather can be unsettled with storm cycles resulting in plenty of fresh snow.
 Combine this with varied terrain and you have the ideal location for an interesting trip to suit most levels of ski tourer.
 In April there is often the opportunity to ski powder if the conditions dictate.